Church of the Incarnation (Dallas, Texas): Organ

-The main worship space of the church which is used for the traditional liturgies has a substantial pipe organ redesigned, enlarged and rebuilt from the original Aeolian-Skinner by the Noack Organ Company in 1994.
-The organ has four manuals (keyboards) and 65 stops spread over 80 ranks.
+The main worship space of the church which is used for the traditional liturgies has a substantial pipe organ redesigned, enlarged and rebuilt from the original 1960 Aeolian-Skinner by the Noack Organ Company in 1994 with further revisions by Noack in 2015.
+The organ has four manuals (keyboards) and 62 stops spread over 74 ranks and 4,110 pipes.